2018-09-17

 Problematic u-values: 25% (5 out of 20)

 This survey is based on Mikael Askergren’s own inventory of Stockholm’s antiquarian booksellers (2018).
 All photos/snapshots above by Mikael Askergren (2018).
-All street block maps above from the official web site of the city council of Stockholm, Sweden.
+All street block maps above from the official website of the city council of Stockholm, Sweden.
 (Blog post/survey edited in 2019.)

 More about the Urbanity Index u: Urbanity: What Is It?